 What causes absence seizures?

-No underlying cause can usually be found in the brain.
+No underlying cause for absence seizures can usually be found in the brain.
 The bursts of abnormal electrical activity usually occur for no apparent reason.
-Why they start, or continue to occur, is unclear.
+Why absence seizures start, or continue to occur, is unclear.
 What seems to happen is that the brain develops a low threshold for bursts of abnormal electrical activity.

 In some people, a tendency to develop absence seizures is inherited.
 How it is passed on is not clear but several members of an extended family may have this type of epilepsy.
 The parents of children with this type of epilepsy may wish to have genetic counselling to see if there is a chance of further children being affected.